Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 Vyktica is slightly different:

-> When a DARK Monster declares an attack or activates its effect, while you control a Level 13 ‘Darquess’ Monster (Quick Effect): You can banish this card from your hand or field; banish that card, and if you do, take 700 damage.
+> When a DARK Monster declares an attack or activates its effect, while you control a Level 13 ‘Darquess’ Monster (Quick Effect): You can banish this card from your hand or field; banish that monster, and if you do, take 700 damage.

 <table>
   <tr>